 How do I become a puppy raiser?

 Once we receive your completed application, we will schedule an interview in your home.
 This interview gives you a chance to ask further questions about our Puppy Raiser Program and gives us the opportunity to meet you personally.
 Next, plan to take one of our five-week training classes to learn how to properly train your puppy.
+A fenced space with room for the dog to play and exercise is highly desirable, but Puppy Raiser Volunteers without a fence who are willing to leash walk the dog on a regular basis will be considered on a case-by-case basis.
+Volunteers should also live within a reasonable proximity to Charlottesville, or be willing to drive to attend the required classes.

 How old are puppies when they are placed in foster homes?